Analysis of time-stepping methods for the monodomain model: Accuracy of the numerical methods

 The computational time per time-step of the SBDF2 method is only slightly larger than for the FBE method and thus there is no advantage in terms of efficiency to use a first-order method.
 One time-step of CN-RK4 is two times more costly than for CN-RK2, which is almost four times more costly than the SBDF2 method.
 This is directly related to the number of computations of the ionic functions.
 One time-step of DC3 is more than three times the cost of an SBDF2 time-step, which also relates to the computation of the ionic functions, but there is additional cost due to the more complex nature of the DC3 method.
 These relations extend to the different models studied.
 Even though RL-CNAB also only has one computation of the ionic functions per time-step, the use of the exponential function makes an iteration for this method slightly more expensive than for the SBDF2 method.
 This impact is lessened in the case of the TNNP model because the computation of the ionic functions takes up most of the computational cost, due to the complexity of the TNNP model.

-For the 1D MS model, we choose a slightly smaller relative error because the computational times are smaller and if they are too small then we have issues with their repeatability.
-We still choose an error small enough for most methods to be in their asymptotic zones.
-We see that the most efficient method is the CN-RK4 method, followed closely by the CN-RK2 method.
+For the 1D MS model, we see that the most efficient method is the CN-RK4 method, followed closely by the CN-RK2 method.
 The CN-RK4 method is almost twice as efficient as the SBDF2 method.
 We observe that our third-order method, DC3, is not efficient compared to the second-order methods.
-Indeed, it takes almost eight times more CPU time to compute the solution than the SBDF2 method for the chosen error.
+Indeed, it takes almost 8-10 times more CPU time to compute the solution than the SBDF2 method for the chosen error.
+These conclusions hold for both levels of relative error.

 We only tested the computational time of the FBE method at $1 \%$ relative $L^2$ error because it would take extremely small time-steps to reach the $0.1\%$ relative error level.
 It is easy to figure that for $0.1\%$ relative error, the FBE method is not efficient compared to high-order methods.